openvswitch/ovs/Documentation/intro/install/windows.rst

 * Investigate and add the feature to provide QoS.

-* Sign the driver & create an MSI for installing the different OpenvSwitch components on Windows.
+* Sign the driver & create an MSI for installing the different Open vSwitch components on Windows.